-There are two main types of Medicare Advantage plans offered: Health Maintenance Organization (HMO) plans and Preffered Provider Organization (PPO) plans.
-Beside that two plans, there are Private Fee-for-Service Plans (PFFS) and Special Needs Plans (SNP).
+There are two main types of Part C plans on the market: Health Maintenance Organization (HMO) plans and Preferred Provider Organization (PPO) plans.
+Besides that two plans, there are Private Fee-for-Service Plans (PFFS) and Special Needs Plans (SNP).

-HMO plans provides health care coverage from doctors, other health care providers or hospitals in the plan’s network.
+HMO plans provide health care coverage from doctors, other health care providers, or hospitals in the plan’s network.
 Simply, it means that you are given a list of in-network providers to choose from when you need medical services.
 If you decide to select a provider who is out of network, you may owe a higher cost or the full out-of-pocket amount for those services.

-Main benefit of Medicare Part C HMO plan is simplicity, meaning that you only have to manage one plan instead of few or many of them.
+The main benefit of the Medicare Part C HMO plan is simplicity, meaning that you only have to manage one plan instead of a few or many of them.
 In addition to that, a Medicare Advantage HMO plan also controls how much of your own money you have to spend (known as an “out-of-pocket” expense).
-HMO plans, unlike Original Medicare, have out-of-pocket maximums, meaning that you will spend only certain amount of money before the insurance company covers the rest of expense.
+HMO plans, unlike Original Medicare, have out-of-pocket maximums, meaning that you will spend only a certain amount of money before the insurance company covers the rest of the expense.

-Preferred Provider Organizations (PPOs) are the most popular healthcare plan choice for additional coverage.
-This type of plan allows a greater level of freedom for buyers because with it, you can go to your preferred doctors, specialists, and healthcare facilities, whether or not they are in your plan’s network.
-Also a huge advantage of PPO plans is that you do not need a doctor`s refferal to visit a specialist.
-But be aware that PPO plans do charge different rates based on a list of in-network or out-of-network providers.
+PPOs are the most popular Medicare Advantage plan types among beneficiaries.
+This type of plan allows a greater level of freedom for buyers because, with it, you can go to your preferred doctors, specialists, and healthcare facilities, whether or not they are in your plan’s network.
+Also, a huge advantage of PPO plans is that you do not need a doctor`s referral to visit a specialist.
+But be aware that these kinds of plans do charge different rates based on a list of in-network or out-of-network providers.

 PPO plans can charge their own monthly premium (Part B premium excluded).
 They can charge a deductible amount for both the plan, as well as the prescription drug portion of the plan (it depends entirely on the plan you choose).
-Copayment amounts can differ based on whether you visit a doctor or specialist that is in network or out of network (common copayment amounts range from $0 – $50).
-Regarding out-of-pocket maximum, with a Medicare PPO plan, you will have both an in-network maximum amount and out-of-network maximum amount.
+Copayment amounts can differ based on whether you visit a doctor or specialist that is in-network or out-of-network (common copayment amounts range from $0 – $50).
+Regarding the out-of-pocket maximum, with a Medicare PPO plan, you will have both an in-network maximum amount and an out-of-network maximum amount.

 PFFS Plans has a contracted network of providers, so you can see a list of the network providers who have agreed to always treat PFFS plan members.
 If you go to a doctor, other health care provider, facility, or supplier who is not on the plan’s network for non-emergency or non-urgent care services, your plan may not cover your services, or your costs could be higher.
-Some PFFS plans includes prescription for drugs, but if not you can always join Medicare Part D to get drug coverage you need.
-Advantages of this type of plans are that you do not need to have primary care doctor and you do not need to get a refferal from primary care doctor to see the specialist.
+Some PFFS plans include prescriptions for drugs, but if not you can always join Medicare Part D to get the drug coverage you need.
+The advantages of this type of plan are that you do not need to have primary care doctor and you do not need to get a referral from a primary care doctor to see the specialist.

-Medicare SNP plans limit membership to people with specific diseases or characteristics.
+Medicare Advantage SNP plans limit membership to people with specific diseases or characteristics.
 SNP plans adjust their benefits, provider choices, and drug formularies to best meet the specific needs of the groups they serve.
-They almost always have specialists for the diseases or conditions diagnosed with beneficiares.
-Great advantage of this kind of plans is that all of SNP plans provide drug coverage (Medicare Part D).
-On the other hand, you are required to have a primary care doctor, as well as having a refferal from him/her if you need to see the specialist (excluding yearly screening mammograms and yearly pap test and pelvic exams).
+They almost always have specialists for the diseases or conditions diagnosed with beneficiaries.
+The great advantage of this kind of plan is that all SNP plans provide drug coverage (Medicare Part D).
+On the other hand, you are required to have a primary care doctor, as well as have a referral from him/her if you need to see a specialist (excluding yearly screening mammograms and yearly pap tests, and pelvic exams).

-SNP plans are meant for people who live in certain institutions (like nursing homes) or who live in the community but require nursing care at home, for people who are eligible for both Medicare and Medicaid and for people who have specific chronic or disabling conditions (diabetes, ESRD, HIV/AIDS, chronic heart failure, or dementia).
-People who met this criteria can join a SNP at any time.
+SNP plans are meant for people who live in certain institutions (like nursing homes) or who live in the community but require nursing care at home, for people who are eligible for both Medicare and Medicaid, and for people who have specific chronic or disabling conditions (diabetes, ESRD, HIV/AIDS, chronic heart failure, or dementia).
+People who met these criteria can join an SNP at any time.